01.

 To date, over 600 pupils and teachers from across Scotland, and further afield, have benefited from FIDA resources – around 15% from Dollar Academy and 85% from local authority schools – all entirely free of charge:

-Moving forward, we predict successful schools throughout the UK will, as is the norm at FIDA, make an increasing amount of time available for interdisciplinary working in collaboration with industry and academia.
+As the national discussion of educational reform develops we predict that many schools throughout the UK will make an increasing amount of time available for interdisciplinary teaching and learning in collaboration with industry and academia, and we will be at the forefront of this shift.
 Professor Ken Muir, the independent advisor to the Scottish Government on the replacement of the Scottish Qualifications Authority, has publicly endorsed FIDA:

 “FIDA’s bold approach to education places the student experience at the centre, providing critical opportunities to engage with industry and stakeholders beyond the classroom.
 This aligns closely with some of the recommendations I made in my report to the Scottish Government on a future vision for Scottish education and I am highly impressed with what the initiative aims to do.”